2012 North Carolina Senate election: District 20

 Incumbent Democrat Floyd McKissick Jr. has represented the 20th district since 2007.

 District 21

-Incumbent Democrat Eric L. Mansfield has represented the 21st district since 2011.
+Incumbent Democrat Eric Mansfield has represented the 21st district since 2011.
 The new district was made heavily Democratic by gaining Hoke County and losing Republican leaning areas in Cumberland County to the 19th district.
 Mansfield did not seek re-election, instead he ran Lieutenant Governor.
 Democrat Ben Clark won the open seat.

 District 22

 The new 22nd district is a newly created constituency with no incumbent.
 The new district includes all of Caswell and Person counties as well as parts of Durham County, though most of the city of Durham remains in the heavily Democratic 20th district.
 Democrat Mike Woodard won the open seat.

 District 23

 The new 23rd district loses its share of Person County and gains Chatham County.
 Incumbent Democrats Eleanor Kinnaird, who has represented the 23rd district and its predecessors since 1997, and Bob Atwater, who has represented the 18th district since 2005, were both redistricted here.
 Atwater retired and Kinnaird ran for re-election.